JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 Then, you may visit [this set of free exercises](https://www.examtopics.com/exams/microsoft/az-900/view/1) which has 147 questions in total.
 I have found several websites sharing the same exercises as this website, but this website is better, as people will discuss some questions in the comment section of each question, so you will know why your answer is wrong.

-However, I don't agree with the answer of each question, as I think the answers are wrong sometimes.
+However, I don't agree with the answer of some questions, as I think those answers are wrong sometimes.
 If you don't agree with the answer of that question, you may refer to the comment section to see if someone else share the same idea as you.

 ## Kind Advice
 1. Have a good rest before the exam